opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 }
 ```

-This change would keep the state file reasonably compatible and not require a new version.
 Inspecting the history of the state file versioning, this fits well within changes allowed in the same version.

-#### Module Provider Map

-The module providers block already deals with provider aliases and has complex resolution logic baked into the config package.
-This logic validates the required and implied providers, as well as fully filling out the provider mapping throughout the module config tree.

-All of that logic boils down into a simplified view of what `addrs.AbsProviderConfig`s are available globally and how `addrs.LocalProviderConfig`s map to them at a module level.

-By making the `config.Module`'s provider data indexable by an instance key, we can still directly provide that view while allowing index information to be preserved.

-This section is not fully fleshed out, but should be reasonable to implement given what is currently known about the provider reference structures.
+This would break compatibility for downgrading to older OpenTofu versions and should be noted in the changelog.
+It is possible to migrate back to not using provider iteration, but that will need to be applied before any downgrade could occur.

+Note: This only applies to the state file, `tofu state show -json` has it's own format which is not impacted by this change.

 ### Open Questions